 Have dependable income that is adequate for the repayment of the loan.
-This income should be verifiable and continuing for at least 24 months.
-For example social security benefits that will be discontinued in six months may not be included for qualifying.
-Income that is tax exempt may have the tax savings added to income figures.
+This income should be verifiable and be continuing for at least 24 months.
+For example, social security benefits that will be discontinued in six months may not be included for qualifying.
+Income that is tax-exempt may have the tax savings added to income figures.

 Be a U.S. citizen, currently reside in the United States or a qualifying territory, qualified alien, or be legally admitted to the United States for permanent residence;

 Must meet Moderate income limits as determined by the USDA home loan program.